julien-arino/test-site/_posts/2022-03-17-useful-Marp-stuff.md

 padding:10px 20px 10px 20px;
 box-shadow: 0px 1px 5px #999;">

-Some beautiful theorem (make sure to leave an empty line above this text if you want markdown to work).
+Some beautiful theorem (make sure to leave an empty line above the first line of text if you want markdown to work).
 </div>
 {% endhighlight %}